PortMidi/portmidi/portmidi/trunk/pm_mac/README_MAC.txt

 README_MAC.txt for PortMidi
 Roger Dannenberg
-29 Aug 2006
+15 jan 2007

-There are two ways to build PortMidi for Mac OSX:
+To build PortMidi for Mac OS X:

-=== METHOD 1 (make) ===
+go back up to the portmidi

-To make PortMidi and PortTime, go back up to the portmidi directory and type
+directory and type

 make -f pm_mac/Makefile.osx